Kids love to hide in cubbies, caves, dens, and forts, and today I’m sharing 6 Fort Building Ideas to get your little builders inspired.

 Image: Daniel Shiao

 This picture was taken about a month ago when we visited the Dougherty sculpture.
 The scale is striking.
-N loved it, and spent about an hour playing in and out of this hobbit-like hidey hole.
+My daughter loved it, and spent about an hour playing in and out of this hobbit-like hidey hole.

 Referencing the Dougherty sculpture, kids and grown-ups weaved long strips of fabric, yarn, and ribbon through the slats of the teepee.